Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 (Also available in Spanish.)

 "Sometimes called 'compassionate use,' expanded access is a potential pathway for a patient with a serious or life-threatening disease or condition to try an investigational medical product (drug, biologic, or medical device) for treatment outside of clinical trials when there are no comparable or satisfactory therapies available. [...]
 There are times when it is not possible for a patient to be a part of a clinical trial.
 In those circumstances, expanded access may be the only way for a patient to receive an investigational medical product.
-The U.S. Food and Drug Administration is committed to increasing awareness about the expanded access process."
+The U.S. Food and Drug Administration [FDA} is committed to increasing awareness about the expanded access process."
+(Also available in Spanish.)

-New information added to this webpage: March 16, 2023
+New information added to this webpage: September 6, 2024

-Links to all external sites re-verified on this webpage: March 24, 2023
+Links to all external sites re-verified on this webpage: September 6, 2024

+Any Feedback?
 Email: Erica@EyeMelanoma.org

-This not-for-profit website does not contain any advertisements and does not receive funding/donations of any kind.
+EyeMelanoma.org, a not-for-profit website, does not contain any advertisements and does not accept funding/donations.

-Copyright © 2011–2023.
+Copyright © 2011–2024.
 EYEMELANOMA.ORG.
 All Rights Reserved.

 EyeMelanoma.org has been providing current information on ocular melanoma since 2011.

-This nonprofit website does not contain any advertisements and does not receive funding/donations of any kind.
+This not-for-profit website does not contain any advertisements and does not accept funding/donations.

 Google Analytics is used within this site to determine the number of visitors.
 Data is anonymous.